Ivo Ferriani: Sports official career

 After the 2002 Games, Ferriani returned to Italy where he served as technical director for bobsleigh in the Italian Winter Sports Federation (FISI) from 2002 to 2009.
 During the 2006 Winter Olympics in Turin, he served as TOROC competition manager for the bobsleigh, luge, and skeleton events.

-In 2009, he announced his candidacy for FIBT President, a position to which he was elected during their annual meeting in Lake Placid, New York, United States.
+In 2009, he announced his candidacy for IBSF President, a position to which he was elected during their annual meeting in Lake Placid, New York, United States until 2026.